carnivuth/datamining/pages/classification/PERFORMANCE_OF_A_CLASSIFIER.md

+---
+id: PERFORMANCE OF A CLASSIFIER
+aliases: []
+tags: []
+index: 3
+---

 # PERFORMANCE OF A CLASSIFIER

 ## DEFINITIONS

 in a classification problem where **class is a binary attribute** the follow schema can be produced in order to study data

 |              | POS-PRED   | NEG-PRED   |
 | ------------ | ---------- | ---------- |